-What If I Find Something Suspicious on a Skin Exam?
+If You Find Something Suspicious on Your Skin

-Be sure to show your doctor any area that concerns you.
+Be sure to show your doctor any areas that concern you.
 If your doctor suspects you might have skin cancer, he or she will do exams and tests to find out.
 If you can’t see your doctor right away, you might want to take good close-up photos of the area so your doctor can see if the area is changing when you do get an appointment.

 Medical history and physical exam

-Usually the doctor’s first step is to take your medical history.
-The doctor will ask when the mark first appeared, if it has changed in size or appearance, and if it’s causing any symptoms (such as pain, itching, or bleeding).
+Usually the doctor’s first step is to ask about your symptoms, such as when the mark first appeared, if it has changed in appearance, and if it’s painful, itchy, or bleeding.
 You might also be asked about past exposures to causes of skin cancer (including sunburns and tanning practices) and if you or anyone in your family has had skin cancer.

 During your physical exam, your doctor will note the size, shape, color, and texture of the area in question, and if it is bleeding, oozing, or crusting.
 The rest of your body may be checked for moles and other spots that could be related to skin cancer.